karinje/video-pipeline-python/run_pipeline/docs/PIPELINE_README.md

 ## Notes

+- **Product Type:** This pipeline is designed exclusively for eyewear/sunglasses advertising.
+All steps include eyewear-specific fields and requirements.
+- **Missing Fields:** If eyewear-specific fields (FRAME_STYLE, LENS_TYPE, etc.) are not provided in config, they are passed as blank and the LLM determines appropriate values based on context.
+No defaults are hardcoded.
 - The pipeline automatically creates batch folders with timestamps
 - Version names in `elements_used` ensure correct image matching
 - Dialogue format includes speaker names and voice characteristics for audio models